JosephTLyons/Track-Notes-1/README.md

 ## Changelog:
 ### June XX, 2017 - v1.1.0
+* Reworked the entire GUI to allow for image previews.
+You can still open the image in a larger window as before, but now you have "at a glance" views of either loaded image
-* Added support to allow the first three labels to be renameable
+* Added support to allow the first three labels to be renameable by the user
-* The windows that house the images can no longer be maximized, in an effort to keep DAWs from crashing.
-This doesn't affect anything, since the images didn't scale when the window changed sized
+* The windows that house the images can no longer be maximized, in an effort to some keep DAWs from crashing.
+This doesn't affect anything, since the images didn't previously scale when the window changed sized
 * Blank image windows now load in the center of the screen, the same as windows with images in them

 ### June 11th, 2017 - v1.0.1